pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 roll their own scripts.

-[^pkgcore]: Pkgcore ambles over the low bar of having a better design than portage but has
+[^pkgcore]: Pkgcore ambles over the low bar set by portage's design but has been showing
-    been showing its age since 2015 or so.
-It's overly meta-design friendly, leaning into python's **"everything is an object"** approach too much in areas while trying to hack around the downsides for performance reasons.
+    its age since 2015 or so.
+It's overly meta, leaning into python's **"everything is an object"** tenet too much while hacking around the downsides of that approach for performance reasons.

-[^pkgcruft]: Aiming to fight the neverending torrent of cruft in ebuild repos.
+[^pkgcruft]: Aiming to fight the neverending torrent of package cruft in ebuild repos.

 [^pkgcraft-tools]: Install pkgcraft-tools in order to use the `pk` command.